pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 - Pick up the Antidote
 - Pick up the hidden Weedle Guy Potion

-> If Squirtle HP < 16, menu to Potion before the fight
+> 1-15 Potion before the fight

 Weedle Guy:
-- Tail Whip x2, spam Tackle [Heal if HP < 7]
+- Tail Whip x2, spam Tackle [1-6 Potion]
 - Check your leveled up stats after this fight, if you have 13 special you have bad special, if you have 14 or 15 you have good special

 Swap Squirtle and Nido at some point
-- Potion if HP < 16 & use/toss Antidote
+- 1-15 Potion and use/toss Antidote
-- If you have bad special and you failed Pidgey extend, do this manip:
+- If you have bad special and no Pidgey, do this manip:
 	- [Pidgey Backup](https://youtu.be/WLigwIbp2ps)

 Pewter Mart